Kronospan Swiss AG banks on THE Hubtex Order Picking Platform

-For the semi-automatic order-picking of high quality chipboards Kronospan Schweiz AG relies on the order-picking platform EZK 35, with Vacumat, with one or two additional functions by Hubtex and Rohrer-Marti AG for positioning, replace with aligning and replace with securing.
+For the semi-automatic order-picking of high-quality chipboards Kronospan Schweiz AG relies on the order-picking platform EZK 35, with Vacumat, with one or two additional functions by Hubtex and Rohrer-Marti AG for positioning, replacing with aligning, and replacing with securing.

 Customer-friendly individual order-picking

-Individual order-picking presented a major challenge, particularly in view of the high quality surfaces.
+Individual order picking presented a major challenge, particularly given the high-quality surfaces.
 “Sliding the boards down from the stack is hardly possible without scratches and it is unreasonable to expect the employees to lift them manually”, summarises project manager Michael Hofstetter, who works at Kronospan as a technical clerk.
 Moreover, the board stacks formed for each order must line up exactly so that when transported by truck or train no damage occurs.
 With these requirements, Kronospan Schweiz AG turned to several solution providers and considered fully and semi-automatic approaches.
 “The fully automatic solution was soon excluded for reasons of cost, particularly as we wanted to retain the existing support arm frame”, Michael Hofstetter remembers.

 At the end of the selection phase in February 2014, Rohrer-Marti AG and Hubtex were able to penetrate the market with a vacuum lifting device using the order-picking platform EZK 35.
 “Hubtex and Rohrer-Marti, as the only suppliers, were willing to adapt their existing product with new solutions to our special requirements and the prevailing spatial conditions”, says Jürg Meier.

 The Vacumat, with its lifting and blowing off the boards, now comes into operation.
-A total of eight bellows suction cups snugly fit onto the board so that they are able to suck on the board and raise it precisely onto the order-picking platform.
-“Each order pick is protected at the bottom and top, as in a sandwich, by a base board which the order-picker inserts by means of the Vacumat at the beginning and end of each order”, explains Hofstetter.
-If there is dust or other contamination on one of the boards this can be removed by means of the integrated blow-off device by the press of a button.
+A total of eight bellows suction cups snugly fit onto the board so that they can suck on the board and raise it precisely onto the order-picking platform.
+“Each order pick is protected at the bottom and top, as in a sandwich, by a baseboard which the order-picker inserts using the Vacumat at the beginning and end of each order”, explains Hofstetter.
+If there is dust or other contamination on one of the boards this can be removed using the integrated blow-off device with the press of a button.

-In order to make optimum use of the confined space on the device, the complete work basket is moved semi-automatically to the right in the direction of travel before strapping so that the operator is able to move comfortably and without risk in front of the stack.
-The roll of PET strapping is suspended ready to grip on a rail and can be pushed to the typing position by the order-picker without effort.
-It is there that the end of the strap is threaded into the guide opening provided, then pulled around the entire stack or the individual pick by means of the compressed air motor.
+To make optimum use of the confined space on the device, the complete work basket is moved semi-automatically to the right in the direction of travel before strapping so that the operator can move comfortably and without risk in front of the stack.
+The role of PET strapping is suspended ready to grip on a rail and can be pushed to the typing position by the order-picker without effort.
+It is there that the end of the strap is threaded into the guide opening provided, then pulled around the entire stack or the individual pick using the compressed air motor.